 All you need are tongue depressors (or craft sticks), and colored markers.

 - Take a set of tongue depressors, draw and color in circles on ONE end of the stick.
 I prefer to use red and green as my student’s pick up on the meaning of ‘go’ and ‘stop’ easily.

 - The total number of sticks is up to you.
 I have a set of 15 fifteen sticks (5x red, 5x green and 5x blank).

 HOW TO PLAY

 - BLANK = Pass.
-Next player’s turn.
+Keep the stick, but it is the next player’s turn.

 Now you can always jazz up this game with the following:

 - Increasing or decreasing the number red, green, or blank sticks.
 You don’t have to have equal numbers.
 Remember though, more red sticks means that you LOSE more sticks.

 - Add some extra colors into the mix!
 A purple stick might mean pull out an extra two sticks or a pink stick might mean give one of your sticks to another player.

 In terms of when to play this, it can be in the last two minutes of a therapy session, or I will ask my student to say their target sound five times, AND THEN they can pull out a stick.